atomantic/dotfiles/README.md

 ## Setup

-Before you setup, edit .gitconfig and change my name to yours:
+- Edit .gitconfig and change my name to yours:
 ```
 [user]
 	name = Adam Eivy
 	email = adam.eivy@disney.com
 ```

-You will also want to remove `source ~/Dropbox/Private/Boxes/osx/.shellaliases` from .profile

-There is a set up script that establishes the symlinks in your home directory.
-Run this once.

-* For ZShell
+- Remove `source ~/Dropbox/Private/Boxes/osx/.shellaliases` from .profile or change that to a path that points to your own private aliases.

+- Change your user account system shell to zsh
+- Run the install script
 ```bash
 ./_setupdotfiles.zsh
 ```

+## Additional

+There are a few additional features in this repo:

+- .crontab: you can `cron ~/.crontab` if you want to add my nightly cron software updates.
+Note that this may wake you in the morning to compatibility issues so use only if you like being on the edge :)

 ## Contributions
 Contributions are always welcome in the form of pull requests with explanatory comments.